soren42/BungieNetPlatform/wiki-docs/v2/schemas/Destiny-Entities-Items-DestinyItemRenderComponent.md

 <span class="wiki-builder">This page was generated with Wiki Builder.
 Do not change the format!</span>

 ## Info
 Many items can be rendered in 3D.
-When you request this block, you will obtainthe custom data needed to render this specific instance of the item.
+When you request this block, you will obtain the custom data needed to render this specific instance of the item.

 ## Schema
 * **Schema Type:** Class